 The Macon St / Tompkins Ave neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 58,105 persons per square mile in the neighborhood, it is more packed with people than 98.8% of the nation's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Macon St / Tompkins Ave neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-American households most often have a car, and regularly they have two or three.
-But households in the Macon St / Tompkins Ave neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Macon St / Tompkins Ave neighborhood have a highly unusual car ownership.
 64.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.4% of U.S. neighborhoods.

 The first thing that you'll notice if you moved to this neighborhood is that an astounding 3.2% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.3% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the Macon St / Tompkins Ave neighborhood should definitely be on your list of places to consider.